DataFire/Integrations/integrations/generated/azure_keyvault/README.md

     * items `string` (values: digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly, decipherOnly)
   * sans [SubjectAlternativeNames](#subjectalternativenames)
   * subject `string`: The subject name.
 Should be a valid X509 distinguished Name.
-  * validity_months `integer`: The duration that the ceritifcate is valid in months.
+  * validity_months `integer`: The duration that the certificate is valid in months.